LFE89/nello_one_without_cloud/README.md

 **Second id**: format X##### (6 digits)

 After the subscription process is done, nello and the cloud system exchange different kind of base64 encoded messages with QoS 1.
+Assumption: nello was already connected to the backend. (see [3.3.
+Uncertainties: wifi ssid transmission](#33-uncertainties-wifi-ssid-transmission))

 **1. Topic: map**
 Nello device -> Nello Backend (MQTT Broker)